top of page

 1. AI and Automation Are Redefining Work

 Artificial intelligence is already performing tasks once thought to be uniquely human.
-These include analyzing data, generating creative content, diagnosing illnesses, and even writing code.
+These tasks include analyzing data, generating creative content, diagnosing illnesses, and even writing code.

 2. Change Is No Longer Linear — It’s Exponential